whaynes/STCW23/jekyll/assessments/Common/EFA-4B4E.md

 ### Condition

-{{ "Given a resuscitation mannequin, and asked to demonstrate the procedure for determining if a patient has a pulse," | markdownify }}
+Given a resuscitation mannequin, and asked to demonstrate the procedure for determining if a patient has a pulse,

 ### Performance requirement